SoupCat-Py/py-number-guess/README.md

 You can also close the program at any time with `close`, `exit`, or `quit`.

 ### NOTE:
-This program will reference a file named `numguess_hs.json` in your ROOT directory. <br />
+This program will reference a file named `numguess_hs.json` in your Downloads folder. <br />
 If it does not exist, one will be created for you. <br />
 You may change the value of the `json_path` variable if you already have one named that for whatever reason

-### ANOTHER NOTE:
-Use the code in the `browser` branch if you are using an online compiler, such as Programiz.